Financial Aid and Scholarships

 MEA (Michigan Education Association) Scholarship - Amounts vary.
 Must be a dependent of an MEA member or MEA-Retired member in good standing.
 Must be attending a Michigan public college or a select few private colleges in Michigan (details are on the application).
 Applications and more information are available on the website and applications are due February 25.

 MENSA Foundation Scholarship - Essay-based contest that opens September 15 and closes January 15.
 Winners are based solely on the essays, and no consideration is given for grades, academic program, or financial need.
 Visit the website for more information and to get the application.

-Michigan Oil & Gas Producers - is offering a scholarship for students who have a minimum of a 3.0 GPA and be pursuing a degree in the energy related field of study with ambition of seeking employment in the oil and gas industry.
+Michigan Oil & Gas Producers - is offering a scholarship for students who have a minimum of a 3.0 GPA and be pursuing a degree in the energy-related field of study with the ambition of seeking employment in the oil and gas industry.
 Deadline to apply is April 2.
 Applications are available at the website.